hecko-yes/hecko.my.to/on-ai-art/index.md

 even good things can be overhyped i think i'm basing my beliefs on what i've seen actually done instead of what's advertised, but idk i may be wrong

+## "it couldn't have invented these styles by itself"

+sure, but most people don't invent most things either heck what about fan artists who mimic the original styles, often exactly (e.g. the my little pony fandom)?

+that and, maybe it would've if it was encouraged to if instead of outputting raw pixels it had to output brush strokes

 ## what arguments *do* i like then

 good question! unfortunately the only ones i can think of are relatively weak and subjective

 **[this is a work in progress]**

-- [this one](https://reddit.com/r/ArtistHate/comments/1e0ylt8/on_human_derivation_vs_machine_derivation/) (by vyletpony on andrew huang's video) about valuing documentable chains of inspiration
+- [this youtube comment](https://www.youtube.com/watch?v=FHOAeFkoVLw&lc=UgxIBVodBDqG9WmJSZR4AaABAg) about valuing documentable chains of inspiration
-- [this one](https://www.lesswrong.com/posts/yCDsGDyDguXgNwpkb/please-understand) about valuing humans understanding things
+- [this lesswrong post](https://www.lesswrong.com/posts/yCDsGDyDguXgNwpkb/please-understand) about valuing humans understanding things

 # end of an era